MarinaFroes/Check-Weather/README.md

 ## Introduction

 - I created this project based on the Youtube tutorial "Using APIs in React - Create a Weather Application - Part 1 | React tutorial for Beginners" by Hamza Mirza.
-- My goal was to learn how to create
+- My goal was to learn how to create a weather application using abd API.

 ## How to install and use it?